-Be sure you don’t pick ones that extend past your face; conversely, make sure that they aren’t too far in.
+Be sure you don’t pick ones that extend past your face; conversely, make sure they aren’t too far in.
 The frames should stop right around your temples.

 Rectangle faces are long and slim without many angles.
 Because of the long outline of this face, it is best to gravitate toward shorter lenses.

 You can add some width to your face with wayfarer or rectangular lenses.

 Square shaped frames are all right if the frames are not too sharp; there should be a slight curve.
 Avoid small frames at all costs; they will look lost on your face.

 Rectangle faces are best represented with round or aviator frames.